Channels

 Queue channel

-A queue channel is a non-blocking unidirectional FIFO queue connecting a producer process (i.e. outputting a value) to a consumer process, or an operators.
+A queue channel is a non-blocking unidirectional FIFO queue connecting a producer process (i.e. outputting a value) to a consumer process or an operator.

 A queue channel can be created by factory methods (of, fromPath, etc), operators (map, flatMap, etc), and processes (see Process outputs).